 Anyone who breathes in the droplets can catch flu.
 You can also catch the virus by touching the surfaces that the droplets have landed on if you pick up the virus on your hands and then touch your nose or mouth.

 Everyday items at home and in public places can easily become contaminated with the flu virus, including food, door handles, remote controls, handrails, telephone handsets and computer keyboards.
 Therefore, it's important to wash your hands frequently.

-You can catch flu many times, because flu viruses change regularly and your body won't have natural resistance to the new versions.
+You can catch flu many times, because flu viruses change regularly.

 Preventing the spread of flu

-You can help stop yourself catching flu or spreading it to others with good hygiene measures.
+The best way to prevent spreading flu is to have a flu vaccine, but you can also help reduce the chances of catching flu or spreading it to others with good hygiene measures.